codinglead/codinglead.github.io/_posts/2020-03-16-function-declarations-in-javascript.md

 permalink: /javascript/:title
 ---

-JavaScript has 3 ways to declare functions function statement, an anonymous function, and an arrow function.
+In JavaScript functions can be declared with function statements, anonymous functions and arrow functions.

-They all accomplish the same thing by allowing you to put code in one place so you will not have to repeat the same code everywhere you want to use it.
+They all accomplish the same thing by allowing you to put code in one place to prevent the same logic from being repeated.

 ## function statement

-The function statement starts with the keyword <span class="highlight__code">function</span> then a name for the function.
-It can take arguments inside parentheses.
+The function statement starts with the keyword <span class="highlight__code">function</span> with a name after it.

+<p class="highlight__file-desc">JavaScript</p>

 ```javascript
 function greet (name) {